openhab/openhab-docs/developers/development/guidelines.md

 ## F. Logging

 This section explains some logging usage patterns.
-The used logger allows to log to different severity levels (trace, info, debug, warn, error).
+The logger that is used allows logging at multiple severity levels (trace, info, debug, warn, error).
-Most of the time you want to use `warn` or `debug`.
+Most of the time, a level of `warn` or `debug` will be used.
 Please remember that every logging statement adds to code size and runtime cost.

 * Loggers should be [non-static](http://slf4j.org/faq.html#declared_static), when ever possible and have the name ```logger```.